AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-rpt-bldr.md

 ## Running the query and viewing results {#runquery}

-When you're done writing your query, click the **Run Query** button.
+When you are done writing your query, click the **Run Query** button.
 The results will display in a table below the SQL editor:

 ![Running the query and viewing results.](../../assets/SQL_Run_Query.gif)

-If something looks amiss in the results, you can edit the query and re-run it until you're satisfied.
+If something looks amiss in the results, you can edit the query and re-run it until you are satisfied.

 You might sometimes see [messages below the editor with EXPLAIN in them](../../best-practices/optimizing-your-sql-queries.md){: target="_blank"}.
 If you see one of these, that means that your query hasn't run and needs a bit of fine-tuning.